 - NO late quizzes will be accepted, so watch the due dates on the MyLabsPlus calendar.
 You will receive a zero for any assignments not submitted. - There is a homework assignment covering each section of material and 6 content quizzes.
 Homework assignments are set for unlimited access.
 You have two attempts at each quiz, provided you achieve at least 75% on the associated homework assignments as a prerequisite for the 2nd attempt.
 Each quiz has a 45 minute time limit and must be completed once opened.
 Quizzes cannot be saved and resumed later. - All homework assignments contain learning aids to help you through the material.
 Be careful not to become overly dependent on these aids or you may not perform well on the exams.
 You have three chances at a question per attempt.
 To gain access to the next attempt once a question is marked wrong; simply select the "similar exercise" button at the bottom of the homework screen.
-Quizzes are designed to check your knowledge retention and therefore do not contain the learning aids except in review mode once the quiz has been submitted. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor or coach for assistance.
+Quizzes are designed to check your knowledge retention and therefore do not contain the learning aids except in review mode once the quiz has been submitted. - A Lockdown program for your browser is required for all quizzes.
+Be sure that you either complete your quizzes in the Math Emporium Computer Lab or that you have administrative rights to the computer you are using in order to install this program.
+The program is a free download and easily installed through the Browser Check. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor for assistance.